holoviz/hvplot/doc/index.md

 ---

-`.hvplot()` can generate plots from [Pandas](https://pandas.pydata.org/) DataFrames and many other data structures in the PyData ecosystem:
+`.hvplot()` can generate plots from [Pandas](https://pandas.pydata.org/) DataFrames and many other data structures of the PyData ecosystem:

 ::::{tab-set}